-Married individuals who file separate returns and lived with their spouses at any time during the tax year do not qualify under the active participation rule and must use Worksheet 3 instead of Worksheet 1.
+Married individuals who file separate returns and lived with their spouses at any time during the tax year do not qualify under the active participation rule and must use

 Column (a).
 Enter the current year net income from each activity.
 Enter the total of column (a) on line 1a of Form 8582.